Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

  */
 @ServiceMethod(returns = ReturnType.SINGLE)
 public Void deleteDigitalTwin(String digitalTwinId)

 /**
  * Deletes a digital twin.
 All relationships referencing the digital twin must already be deleted.
- *
- * @param digitalTwinId The Id of the digital twin.
-The Id is unique within the service and case sensitive.
- * @param context Additional context that is passed through the Http pipeline during the service call.
- * @return The Http response
- */
-@ServiceMethod(returns = ReturnType.SINGLE)
-public Response deleteDigitalTwinWithResponse(String digitalTwinId, Context context)

-/**
- * Deletes a digital twin.
-All relationships referencing the digital twin must already be deleted.